bjortech/tb/README.md

-# I am looking for feedback as to what I would need to change to make this an interesting project to work on.
-Do not hesitate to comment, and please, be brutally honest.

 # QUICKLAUNCH
 tb_installscripts contains scripts for installation of ros and for building all packages in a new workspace.
 Details in README at tb_installscripts.